standardnotes/bold-editor/README.md

 ## Development with webpack Watch Mode (recommended)

-Start by following the instructions here: https://docs.standardnotes.org/extensions/local-setup
+Start by following the instructions here: https://docs.standardnotes.org/extensions/local-setup.
+Included in the repository is an `ext.json.sample` file that can be used in the setup.

 This will setup a local server from which the bold-editor can be imported via the desktop app or the web app.
 You should be able to use the bold-editor now.